hasankurban/ws/content/authors/admin/_index.md

 ---
 <div style="text-align: justify">

-Dr. Hasan Kurban is an Assistant Professor at [Hamad Bin Khalifa University (HBKU)](https://www.hbku.edu.qa/en) and Founding Director of the [Kurban Intelligence Lab (KIL)](https://kurbanintelligencelab.com), with adjunct appointments at [Indiana University Bloomington](https://www.indiana.edu/) and [Texas A&M University at Qatar](https://www.qatar.tamu.edu/).
-His work spans the foundations and applications of modern artificial intelligence, with a focus on building AI systems that are reliable, interpretable, and scientifically grounded.
+Hasan Kurban is an Assistant Professor at [Hamad Bin Khalifa University (HBKU)](https://www.hbku.edu.qa/en) and Founding Director of the [Kurban Intelligence Lab (KIL)](https://kurbanintelligencelab.com), with adjunct appointments at [Indiana University Bloomington](https://www.indiana.edu/) and [Texas A&M University at Qatar](https://www.qatar.tamu.edu/).
+His research investigates the foundations of modern artificial intelligence, with particular emphasis on reliability, interpretability, and scientific applicability of large-scale models.

-## Research at the Frontier of AI
+## Research

-**AI Safety, Interpretability, and Alignment.** Understanding and shaping the internal behavior of large language models.
-Research includes hallucination detection and mitigation, sparse-autoencoder-based interventions, uncertainty quantification, and interpretability methods that make multimodal and scientific AI systems auditable.
+**AI Safety, Interpretability, and Alignment.** Mechanistic interpretability and alignment of large language models, including hallucination detection and mitigation, sparse-autoencoder-based interventions, uncertainty quantification, calibration, and red-teaming.
+Methodological emphasis on auditable behavior in multimodal and scientific systems.

-**Reasoning and Inference-Time Compute.** How models think, search, and verify at inference.
-Research spans abstention-aware reasoning, posterior-constrained inference, theorem-of-thought multi-agent reasoning, and the robustness of chain-of-thought to evidence perturbations.
+**Reasoning and Inference-Time Compute.** Mathematical and procedural reasoning in language models under the test-time scaling paradigm.
+Topics include abstention-aware reasoning, posterior-constrained inference, theorem-of-thought multi-agent reasoning, and the robustness of chain-of-thought under noisy, conflicting, or adversarial evidence.

-**Agentic AI and Multi-Agent Systems.** Long-horizon autonomy and tool use for real-world deployment.
-Research includes scientific discovery agents, biomedical and healthcare agents, LLM-as-a-judge evaluation frameworks, and multi-agent coordination across heterogeneous knowledge sources.
+**Agentic AI and Multi-Agent Systems.** Long-horizon autonomous agents with tool use, planning, and verifiable decision-making.
+Specific lines of work include scientific discovery agents for quantum chemistry and materials, biomedical and healthcare agents, LLM-as-a-judge evaluation, and coordination across heterogeneous knowledge sources.

-**Multimodal Foundation Models.** Models that perceive and reason across modalities.
-Research covers vision–language models, video understanding and temporal reasoning, and multimodal benchmarks for crystalline materials, medical imaging, and structured scientific data.
+**Multimodal Foundation Models.** Cross-modal grounding and reasoning over language, vision, and structured scientific data.
+Topics include vision–language models, video understanding and temporal reasoning, world models for physical systems, and multimodal benchmarks for crystalline materials, medical imaging, and quantum chemistry.

-**AI for Science.** AI as a partner in scientific discovery.
-Research includes materials informatics and quantum chemistry, biomedical AI and medical imaging, energy systems and hydrogen storage, and physics-informed and symmetry-aware learning.
+**AI for Science.** Foundation models and agentic systems for autonomous scientific discovery.
+Application areas include materials informatics and quantum chemistry (with equivariant interatomic potentials and crystalline-system foundation models), biomedical imaging, hydrogen storage and energy systems, and physics-informed and symmetry-aware learning.

 </div>